Rokford/FlickrGallery/README.md

 * Display all the images metadata (would also require a decent UI design to fit it adequatly)
 * Add more sorting options
 * Add ServiceLocator pattern for services used (currently just DownloadService)
+* Use Core Data to keep results between sessions

 ## Known issues
 * "Date Taken" is passed in "yyyy-MM-ddThh:mm:ss-08:00" format, which, when converted to CET, sometimes show future dates.
 To be investigated...